 The latter’s name has been spelt many different ways – probably correctly with an e on the end – but she signed herself Eleanor on her 100th birthday celebrations, which you can see in the pictures in the next page.
 In the diaries she is always known as Gran.

-Eleanore grew up in Scotland, in the Borders, and then went to live in what is now Southern Germany when she married.
+Eleanore grew up in Scotland, in the Borders, the daughter of James (3rd Laird) and Caroline Elliot, and then went to live in what is now Southern Germany when she married.
 Hans was a Captain in the Royal Bavarian army, and they obviously moved around a bit because the children were born in different towns: Lindau, Wurzburg, Mannheim and finally Munchen.

 Click on the arrow for Ysobel’s memories of Uncle Walter’s visits:

-Then came Arthur George, often mentioned in the diaries as Uncle Thurie, who in his turn married a Wolflee Elliott.
+Then came Arthur George Machenzie Charles John, often mentioned in the diaries as Uncle Thurie, who in his turn married Caroline Elliot of Wolflee, known as Lena.
 They had one son, Herman,who was very popular with Wynne’s children.

-Blanche came next, and she married George Llewhellin.
+Blanche Helene Umalie Fery came next, and she married George Llewhellin.
 You can find out more about them in the next section.